alefore/weblog/ten-years-of-edge.md

     line = AddSuffix(line, ...);

 Using `NonNull<std::shared_ptr<>>`
-also allows trivial copies of the const values.
+also allows trivial shallow copies of the const values.

+The resulting classes are thread-compatible, though not thread-safe;
+assignment needs to be protected.

 ##### Examples